 Gr Group pany

-2020 2020 2019 2019

-US\$'000 US\$'000 US\$'000 US\$'000
+2021 US\$'000 2020 US\$'000 2021 US\$'000 2020 US\$'000

-North America - 260 - -
+North America - - -

-Asia 354 1,718 - 1,374
+Asia 2 354 - -

-European Union 32 - -

-354 2,010 - 1,374
+2 354 -

-Credit risk (cont'd) (a)
+(a) Credit risk (cont'd)

 i.
 Trade receivables

 The Group uses a provision matrix to measure the lifetime expected credit loss allowance for trade receivables.
 In measuring the expected credit losses, trade receivables are grouped based on their shared credit risk characteristics and numbers of days past due.
 The expected credit losses on trade receivables are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.